-- (1) Section 5343(d) of title 5, United States Code, requires that when a wage survey is made for the purpose of establishing wage schedules for trade, craft, and laboring employees, the agency conducting the survey shall determine whether there exists in the survey area a sufficient number of comparable positions in private industry to establish wage schedules for the principal kinds of Federal positions for which the survey is made.
-The determination shall be in writing and must take into consideration all relevant evidence, including evidence submitted by labor organizations recognized as representative of employees in the area. - (2) When it is determined that there is an insufficient number of comparable positions in private industry to establish the wage schedules, the lead agency conducting the survey must establish rates for the positions in accordance with rates paid for positions in private industry in the nearest wage area which is determined by the lead agency to be most similar in the nature of its population, employment, manpower, and industry to the wage area for which the survey is being made. - b.
+(1) Section 5343(d) of title 5, United States Code, requires that when a wage survey is made for the purpose of establishing wage schedules for trade, craft, and laboring employees, the agency making the survey shall determine whether there exists in the wage survey area a sufficient number of comparable positions in private industry to establish wage

+- schedules for the principal kinds of NAF positions for which the survey is made.
+The determination shall be in writing and shall take into consideration all relevant evidence, including evidence in the area. - (2) When it is determined that there is an insufficient number of comparable positions in private industry to establish the wage schedules, the agency or agencies making the survey shall establish rates for the NAF positions in accordance with rates paid for positions in private industry in the nearest wage area which is determined by the agency involved to be most similar in the nature of its population, employment, manpower, and industry to the wage area for which the survey is being made. - b.
 Time of making determination.
-The determination of whether there exists in the survey area a sufficient number of comparable positions in private industry to establish wage schedules for the principal types of Federal positions subject to the schedule is made at the time a full-scale wage survey is ordered to be conducted in a wage area except as provided by subparagraph i(1) below.
-Subject to meeting the test of adequacy under subparagraph h below, a determination remains in effect until the time of the following full-scale wage survey for the area.
-Wage rates established as the result of such a determination are adjusted at the time of the intervening wage change survey on the basis of wage change procedures (S5-8), using only the same employers, occupations, and weights of occupations used in computing the rates in the preceding full-scale wage survey.
+The determination of whether there exists in the wage survey area a sufficient number of comparable positions in private industry to establish wage schedules for the principal types of NAF positions subject to the schedule is made at the time a full-scale wage survey is ordered to be conducted in a wage area except as provided by subparagraph i(1) below.
+Subject to meeting the test of adequacy under paragraph h below, a determination remains in effect until the time of the following full-scale wage survey for the area.
+Wage rates established as the result of such a determination are adjusted at the time of the intervening wage change survey for the area.
+Wage rates established as the result of such a determination are adjusted at the time of the intervening wage change survey on the basis of the wage change procedures (section S5-8), using only the same employers, occupations, and weights of occupations used in computing the rates in the preceding full-scale survey.

 c.
-Principal types of wage positions.
+Principal types of NAF wage positions.